||Mature, powerful & fast. The most-adopted WPF datagrid around! |

 - Easy binding to XML data sources.

 - Excel-like end-user automatic filtering, which provides a drop-down box in the column header, allowing end-users to filter by one or more items, on a per-column basis.
-New events for auto- filter changes allow for improved control (New in v3.7).
+New events for auto- filter changes allow for improved control.

 - Custom CollectionView that provides fine-grained and efficient control over its underlying data source.